technicalpanda/plissken/README.md

 Plissken to the rescue.

-This gem recursively converts all camelBack or CamelCase keys in a hash structure to snake_case.
+This gem recursively converts all camelBack or CamelCase keys in either a Hash structure, or an Array of Hashes, to snake_case.

 ## Installation